WDI-SEA/interview-questions/readme.md

 They allow you to store data on html documents.

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
-A cookie is something that stores data.
+A cookie is sent to the server, while sessionStorage and localStorage are client side.
 A session storage is the memory stored in a session, while local storage is where that memory is stored.

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
 This to ensure that the page is styled before anything else is processed on the page.
 If ther JS takes too long to process and the style tage is after it, then the page would appear plain until the JS is finished computing.